 In Town Center / University of North Carolina at Chapel Hill, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Town Center / University of North Carolina at Chapel Hill is very tight compared to the demand for property here.

-100.0% of the real estate in the Town Center / University of North Carolina at Chapel Hill neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Town Center / University of North Carolina at Chapel Hill neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 With a real estate vacancy rate of only 0.0%, the Town Center / University of North Carolina at Chapel Hill neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Town Center / University of North Carolina at Chapel Hill neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 100.0% of the real estate here is made up of such dwellings, which is higher than 100.0% of all U.S. neighborhoods.